greg-cc/AI_local_file_organizer/README.md

-Create your own categories and have the files in your subdirectory ai scanned and sorted into category-titled subdirectories.
+Create your own categories and have the files in your subdirectory ai scanned and sorted/moved into category-titled subdirectories.

 Works fast on windows 8.1 machine with no GPU using selections 16 and 15 in menu system.